florea-mihai/florea-mihai.github.io/README.md

 ## Get in Touch

-Interested in working together or learning more about my projects?
+Interested in collaborating or learning more about my projects?
 Feel free to [contact me](mailto:mihaiaf@yahoo.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/mihai-alexandru-florea/).
+I look forward to connecting with you!

 Thank you for visiting my portfolio!